Saskatchewan Boating License in 3 Easy StepsThe official term is Pleasure Craft Operator Card (PCOC), which is good for all provinces.

 What if I go boating in another province?

-The Pleasure Craft Operator Card (PCOC) that you receive after taking the online Boat Canada Course from Boat Ed is national, making it the only PCOC that you need to operate a pleasure craft in any province.
+The PCOC that you receive after taking the online Boat Canada Course from Boat Ed is national, making it the only card that you need to operate a pleasure craft in any Canadian province.

-If you go boating in the United States, the Pleasure Craft Operator Card is recognized by the United States Coast Guard and the U.S. National Association of State Boating Law Administrators (NASBLA) as meeting their education standards.
+If you go boating in the United States, the PCOC is recognized by the United States Coast Guard and the U.S. National Association of State Boating Law Administrators (NASBLA) as meeting their education standards.
 (This is known as “reciprocity.”)

 Why should I take my boating safety course from Boat Ed?